paridhijain5/Portfolio/Customer Segmentation Analysis/Description.md

 ## Author

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT LICENSE](LICENSE) file for details.